Behavior Based Safety

 1. Improves Bottom Line

-While not a priority, implementing behavior-based safety programs can improve your company's bottom line by reducing workers' compensation claims and other costs associated with accidents and injuries.
+Implementing workplace safety monitoring can improve your company's bottom line by reducing workers' compensation claims and other accident-related costs.

-Studies have shown that for every $1 invested in a safety program, companies save an average of $3 in workers' compensation costs alone.
+Studies reveal that for every $1 invested in a safety program, companies save an average of $3 in workers' compensation costs alone.

-How Protex AI is Helping Companies Implement Behavior Based Safety Programs
+How Protex AI Help Companies Implement Behavior-Based Safety Programs

-Safety in the workplace is highly dependent on employee behavior.
-AI-based safety software like Protex can help companies identify unsafe events caused by poor incorrect employee behavior, for instance.
+Workplace safety relies heavily on employee behavior.
+AI-based safety software like Protex AI can identify unsafe events caused by poor, incorrect employee behavior, for instance.

-EHS teams can use this information to institute new safety measures and educate employees about how to approach different hazards.
-Previously, this data was generally gathered through visual inspections and prone to human error, a challenge that is reshaping the EHS perception of AI.
+EHS teams gain valuable insights to implement new safety measures and train staff on handling hazards.
+Traditional safety methods rely on visual inspections and are prone to human error, a challenge that is reshaping the EHS perception of AI.

 More importantly, this data is unlikely to be as accurate or complete as safety officers can only capture some unsafe events in the workplace.

-With AI tools like Protex AI, which integrate directly into the organization's CCTV network, companies can gather actionable insights into safety performance, capture key safety events, and use this data to introduce new safety measures.
+Protex AI integrates with the CCTV network so companies can gather actionable insights into overall safety performance, capture key safety events, and use this data to introduce new safety protocols.

 Download the